President of the European Commission: Elections

-The EPP won a relative majority (29%) in the 2014 election, and Jean-Claude Juncker, its lead candidate, was nominated by the European Council.
-British Prime Minister David Cameron and Hungarian Prime Minister Viktor Orbán were the only members of the council to object to his selection.

-Criticism

-Some commentators argued that this amendment did not entitle the political parties of the Parliament to nominate candidates for the president of the Commission, and that such an interpretation would amount to a "power grab" at the expense of the European Council.
-The Council found itself taken off guard by how the process took off, and had backed themselves into a corner in having to approve the Parliament's candidate.
-Following the appointment, leaders vowed to review the process.

-On the other hand, it has also been argued that it is still insufficiently democratic and needs to be replaced with a more direct system.
-Some suggestions toward this have been electing the president via a transnational list, having a direct election, and holding primary elections.
-Parliamentary proposals to enact some of these in advance of the 2019 election have been opposed by some in the Council.

 Term of office

 The president is elected for a renewable five-year term starting five months after the elections to the European Parliament.
-These were brought into alignment via the Maastricht Treaty (prior to which the Commission had a four-year term of office) and the elections take place in June every five years (in years ending in 4 and 9).
+These were brought into alignment via the Maastricht Treaty (prior to which the commission had a four-year term of office) and the elections take place in June every five years (in years ending in 4 and 9).
 This alignment has led to a closer relationship between the elections and the president themself with the above-mentioned proposals for political parties running with candidates.

 The president and their Commission may be removed from office by a vote of censure from Parliament.
-Parliament has never done this to date, however the imminence of such a vote in 1999, due to allegations of financial mismanagement, led to the Santer Commission resigning on its own accord, before the Parliamentary vote.
+Parliament has never done this to date; however, the imminence of such a vote in 1999, due to allegations of financial mismanagement, led to the Santer Commission resigning on its own accord, before the Parliamentary vote.